-- 21.6 If The Organization pursues or receives a sponsorship for impact ES2.2, it shall also have verified impact ES1.5 Maintenance of natural forest structure or ES1.6 Enhancement of natural forest structure, conforming with Clause 20.5 or 20.6. - 21.7 The Organization shall justify that no leakage is happening outside the ES project area in MU(s) owned by The Organization. - 21.8 The Organization shall select one outcome indicator (examples are provided in Column 2) to measure forest carbon stocks.
+- 17.6 If The Organization pursues or receives a sponsorship for impact ES2.2, it shall also have verified impact ES1.5 Maintenance of natural forest structure or ES1.6 Enhancement of natural forest structure, conforming with Clause 16.5 or 16.6. - 17.7 The Organization shall select one outcome indicator (examples are provided in Column 2) to measure forest carbon stocks.

 1. Type of outcome indicator required 2.
 Examples of outcome indicators (select at least one or select an alternative, see Clause 5.3b) 3.
 Measurement required 4.
 Baseline requirement(s) (compare column 3 to this) 5.
-Required result Forest carbon stocks At least one previous value of outcome indicator At least one previous value of outcome indicator At least one previous value of outcome higher than the baseline value(s) Carbon stocks across the entire management unit Present value of outcome indicator AND Projected carbon stocks in the management unit over the entire logging cycle Present value of forest carbon stocks is similar to the baseline value in the year of the measurement
+Required result Descentuslus of At least one previous value of outcome indicator Present value of forest carbon stocks is similar or higher than the baseline value(s) Forest carbon stocks Carbon stocks across the entire management Present value of AND unit outcome indicator Projected carbon stocks in the management unit over the entire logging cycle Present value of forest carbon stocks is similar to the baseline value in the year of the measurement